HungryProton/scatter/README.md

 This polygon is used to know if a point is inside the curve or not.
 If this polygon resolution is too high, regenerating it will take time.
 To fix fix, increase the `Bake Interval` on the Scatter node itself.
 (Not on the curve resource, this one is not used).
 Values around 1 or 2 are usually enough, but if your path is really large, you don't need that much precision and you can increase this value.
-On the other end, if your path is really small, you can decrease this value.
+However, if your path is really small, you can decrease this value.

 ### The 3D curves are modified at different places at once
 [Please read this page](https://github.com/HungryProton/scatter/wiki/Warning-about-duplicating-nodes).